AkmalKhairi/Gender-and-Age-Detection-with-OpenCV/README.md

 10. Then, we do the same thing for age.

 11. We’ll add the gender and age texts to the resulting image and display it with imshow().

+* In the next two sections, we will train our Age & Gender detector.

+## E.   TRAINING THE AGE & GENDER DETECTION

 Let’s try this gender and age classifier out on some of our own images now.